 To offset any environmental impact, you should also ensure you’re following the recommended power settings on each device.

-If you’d like any help checking these settings, and that all of your devices are running the latest security updates, just get in touch.
+If you’d like any help checking these settings, and that all of your devices are running the latest security updates, Toronto IT Outsourcing Services can give you a hand, just get in touch.